Pips801/microbadge/README.md

 # Microbadge

+# Version 2!
+Do not use V1 anymore!
 Do you find Minibadges too big?
 Do you want to go even smaller?
 Try out the Microbadge!
 A minibadge can hold 4 of them!

 The Microbadge is a 6mm x 6mm badge that uses 1.00mm pin headers to connect to a carrier board.